 This is a guest post from our friends Kristen and Gaby.
 They built two successful online businesses and now travel the world full-time.
 These are their tips for transitioning into the digital nomad lifestyle.
 This is really stellar advice!
-Be sure to scroll to the bottom so you know where to find them!

 As a new digital nomad, there’s a lot that can go wrong.